-Kristian Leukert, singer and trumpet performer, is the music teacher at Monterey Bay Academy in California, a position he has held since 2010.
+Kristian Leukert, singer and trumpet performer, is Minister of Music at the Loma linda University Church, a position he has held since 2018.
+He most recently was director of the Choral program at Loma Linda Academy, a position he had held since 2014, and was prior to that music teacher at Monterey Bay Academy for four years.
 Coming from a home where music was a central part of life from his earliest years, he excelled in both performance areas during his undergraduate and graduate study.

 Kristian was born in Hutchinson, Minnesota, the youngest of three children born to Klaus Detlef and Sara Edrine Hanson Leukert.
 Although at the time of his birth, his father was the choir director at Maplewood Academy, he would spend his childhood in Georgia and Arizona, where his father directed the choral programs at Georgia-Cumberland and Thunderbird Adventist academies, respectively.

 Kristian started taking piano lessons at age six but found while in third grade that he enjoyed playing trumpet more.
 He made remarkable progress on the instrument and by fifth grade was playing in the TAA band and by seventh grade in the academy brass choir, at the invitation of its band director Dan Kravig.